 Perpetuation and New Start

 The revolution of 1848 left its mark on Austrian literature.
-Censorship was temporarily abandoned only to be revived again later, the number of Austrian publishers, publications and authors increased, and the fundamental rights and freedoms were laid down by Austrian law in 1867.
-They did not include artistic freedom, which was only added in 1982 in an amendment of the Austrian Constitution.
+Censorship was temporarily abandoned but later quickly revived.
+The number of Austrian publishers, publications and authors increased, and the fundamental rights and freedoms were laid down by Austrian law in 1867.
+They did not include artistic freedom, which was only added in 1982 in an amendment to the Austrian Constitution.
 It was only in the Second Republic as of 1955, when Austria had regained its status as a sovereign state, that censorship was permanently abolished.